maugavilla/well_hello_stats/tutorials/8_2_RM_ANOVA.md

     Cleb_Congruence 0.9271222 7.779328e-05

-The output `summary(model)` present different sections, first from the `ANOVA Assuming Sphericity` section we can interpret that ….
+The output `summary(model)` present different sections, first from the `ANOVA Assuming Sphericity` section we can interpret that the mean scores of the perceived celebrity congruence significantly differ across the brands.

+Sphericity can be evaluated using `Mauchly's test`, which examines whether the differences between conditions have equal variances.
+Consequently, if the Mauchly’s test statistic shows rejects the null hypothesis (i.e., a probability value below an $\alpha = .05$), we should conclude that there are noteworthy disparities in the variances of differences, indicating a lack of sphericity.

+If the data do not meet the assumption of sphericity, there are various adjustments available to ensure the F-ratio remains valid.
+The frequently employed corrections rely on the sphericity estimates proposed by Greenhouse and Geisser and Huynh-Feldt.
+These estimates result in a correction factor that is applied to the degrees of freedom used for evaluating the observed F-ratio.

-Second from the test of `Mauchly Tests for Sphericity` section we can interpret that …
+Second, from the test of Mauchly Tests for Sphericity section we can interpret that we fail to reject the null hypothesis for the Mauchly’s test statistic (i.e., $p > .05$) which means that it is reasonable to conclude that the variances of differences are not significantly different (i.e., they are roughly equal).

-And third, for the `Greenhouse-Geisser and Huynh-Feldt Corrections` correction section we can interpret that ….
+And third, for the `Greenhouse-Geisser and Huynh-Feldt` Corrections correction section, these statistics are interpreted whenever the Mauchly Tests for Sphericity is significant.

 ## Effect size